Ride as much or as little, as long or as short as you feel. But ride. –Eddy Merckx

 When most people think of cycling, they’re thinking about street biking.
 Street biking is the practice of riding a bike on a paved surface or main road.
 Street biking includes things like commuter bikes and cruiser bikes, as well as road bikes made to speed along on pavement.
 But there’s more to street biking than just choosing a bike and going with it.
 You need to consider the method of travel you’re looking for.

 There’s a difference between cruising along and seeing the sights and speeding along down roads or even taking part in a race.
 You may be interested in street biking for the commuter aspects, or you may be looking for a cost-effective way to get from one location to another, without impacting the environment.
-And of course, along with manually powered bikes, plenty of electric bikes are made to take to the road, allowing you to get from one location to another with little to no power from you, all while minimizing your carbon emissions.
+And of course, along with manually powered bikes, plenty of electric commuter bikes are made to take to the road, allowing you to get from one location to another with little to no power from you, all while minimizing your carbon emissions.

-Choosing the right street bike can become a hassle, especially if you’re not sure what you’re looking for, and choosing between the comfort of a cruiser, the speed of a street bike, or the all-around greatness of a multipurpose bike, can all seem overwhelming.
+Choosing the right street bike can become a hassle, especially if you’re not sure what you’re looking for, and choosing between the comfort of a cruiser, a bike for a heavy rider, the speed of a street bike, or the all-around greatness of a multipurpose bike, can all seem overwhelming.
 That’s why we offer plenty of reviews and articles all about street bikes, so you can invest with confidence knowing you’re choosing the best bikes, and gear, available on the market.
 Not only can you be sure your next bike trip will be a success, you can rest easy knowing you’re getting the best of the best when it comes to street biking equipment.

 But there’s more to street biking than meets the eye, and this source of transportation and exercise has a long history that’s well worth exploring.
 Continue reading to learn all about the history of street biking, as well as plenty of tips and tricks to make choosing a new street bike or gear easier than ever before.